peterMangrove/mangrove-docs-test/data-structures/market.md

 ### Gas Price

-Gas price that was used to compute the [Offer Bounty](../offer-maker/offer-bounty.md).
+Gas price that was used to compute the [offer provision](../offer-maker/offer-provision.md).
 If the offer fails to deliver the promised **outbound tokens**, it will be charged in ETH based on this gasprice.

 ## Offer List configuration